ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 representation of those arguments.

-Starting from a common base class (:py:class:`~ska_integration_test_harness.inputs.JSONInput`), there are defined a set of classes to represent JSON coming from different sources (a file, a dictionary and a string), which share the same common interface and can be used interchangeably.
-The common interface permits to do operations such as:
+Starting from a common base class (:py:class:`~ska_integration_test_harness.inputs.JSONInput`), we define a set of classes to represent JSON coming from different sources (a file, a dictionary and a string), which share the same common interface and can be used interchangeably.
+The common interface permits us to do operations such as:

-- obtaining the JSON as a string (e.g., to send it to the device);
+- obtain the JSON as a string (e.g., to send it to the device);
-- obtaining the JSON as a dictionary (e.g., to perform manipulations on it);
+- obtain the JSON as a dictionary (e.g., to perform manipulations on it);
 - change some values in the JSON (e.g., set a subarray ID in a subarray command input);
-- compare two JSONs and check if they are equal;
+- compare two JSON inputs and check if they are equal;
-- check if JSON syntax is correct (it will always be for dicts, but not necessarily for strings and files);
+- check if the JSON syntax is correct (it will always be for dicts, but not necessarily for strings and files);
-- etc.

 The main inspiration behind this mechanism is the `Factory Method <https://refactoring.guru/design-patterns/factory-method>`__